TranslucentComputing/webinar-slack-bot/docs/python.md

 ### Install Python Libraries

-After Peotry has been installed and the pyproject.toml has been configured, install the libraries with this command:
+After Poetry has been installed and the pyproject.toml has been configured, install the libraries with this command:

 ```zsh
 poetry install